 Introduction to DMAIC

 When faced with a complex process problem, it’s tempting to jump straight to a solution.
 However, without a systematic approach, you might only address symptoms rather than the true root causes.
-The DMAIC methodology provides a proven, five-phase framework to guide your process improvement efforts, ensuring changes are data-driven and sustainable.
+The DMAIC methodology provides a proven, five-phase framework to guide your process improvement efforts.
+This ensures changes are data-driven and sustainable.

 DMAIC stands for: